 You will need to retain your RSVP confirmation or your OneCard to checkout of the ceremony.

 If you are not attending convocation, you may graduate in absentia.
 If extenuating circumstances arise that affect your ability to attend your convocation ceremony, a case-file may be started to evaluate your attendance eligibility.
 To start this process, please contact Curriculum Management at firstname.lastname@example.org.

 When graduating in absentia, after July 1 or November 1 (for spring or fall convocation), you may arrange a courier of your document by logging into your RAMSS account and submitting an Online Graduation Document Courier Request.

 Alternatively, your award document will be made available for pick-up at the ServiceHub, POD150.

 If you are unable to pick up your document yourself you may authorize someone else to pick it up on your behalf.
 You must provide this individual with a letter of authorization, which must include: your signature, your full name, your student number, your program name, term of graduation, and the full name of the person you are authorizing to pick up your document.
 The individual picking up your document must also provide photo identification proving they are the person stated in the authorization letter.

-In accordance with Section 39(2) of the Freedom of Information and Protection of Privacy Act, 1990, and under the authority of the Ryerson University Act, 1977, students’ images, names, program, degree earned, and year of graduation as they appear in convocation programs and in webcasts are considered public information.
+In accordance with Section 39(2) of the Freedom of Information and Protection of Privacy Act, 1990, and under the authority of the Ryerson University Act, 1977, students’ images, names, program, degree earned, and year of graduation are considered public information.

-If you have any questions or concerns about your information as it appears in the program, webcast or recording, contact the manager of the Ceremonials Office at 416-979-5000 ext.
+If you have any questions or concerns about your information as it appears in the graduate list, webcast or recording, contact the manager of the Ceremonials Office at 416-979-5000 ext.
 3682; or at email@example.com.